 - Procurement & Materials

 - We achieve zero waste to landfill.

-- There is a 'no plastic straw' policy across the festival and bars.
+- There is a 'no single use plastic' policy across the festival and bars.

 - Plastic serve-ware is banned at all food trader stands – all food packaging and cutlery is compostable.